What Is Considered Legal Tint in Florida?

 Florida has additional limitations on the type of tint that can be applied to vehicles.
 If the back windows of a vehicle are tinted, then the vehicle must be equipped with dual side mirrors.
 In addition, a sticker that identifies the amount of tint and shows that it is legal must be applied to the inside of the driver’s door jamb.

 Each window that is found to violate the law may result in a separate ticket or infraction.
-As of 2022, the cost for having a window that is in violation of Florida tinting laws is $116.00.
+Under the most recent tint laws, the cost of having a window that is in violation of Florida tinting laws is $116.00.
 In Florida, window tint violations are considered non-moving violations and do not result in any points being added to your driving record.

 Illegal window tinting can not only result in an expensive ticket, but it may also impact your ability to recover compensation in the event of a car accident.
-An experienced Florida car accident lawyer can evaluate your specific situation if you or a loved one are involved in a car wreck.
+An experienced Florida car accident lawyer can evaluate your specific situation if you or a loved one are involved in a car wreck with a vehicle that has tinted windows in violation of Florida tint laws.

 Contact Our Car Accident Law Firm in South Florida

-If you’ve been injured in an accident, please contact our experienced personal injury lawyers in Florida at Hollander Law Firm Accident Injury Lawyers to schedule a free consultation today.
+If you’ve been injured in an accident involving a vehicle with illegally tinted windows, please contact our experienced Florida personal injury lawyers at Hollander Law Firm Accident Injury Lawyers to schedule a free consultation today.
 We have three convenient locations in Boca Raton, Fort Lauderdale, and West Palm Beach.

-We proudly serve Palm Beach County, Broward County, and its surrounding areas:
+We proudly serve Palm Beach County, Broward County, and its surrounding areas from these locations:

 Hollander Law Firm Accident Injury Lawyers – Boca Raton Law Office